WHO WE ARE

 The free On-Site Feeding Program, which originally just provided meals on Sundays for local college students was expanded to Tuesday and Thursday; and has now evolved into its current Monday through Friday schedule and provides meals to the community at large.
 A foreign mission ministry was established in an effort to provide aid to our sister church in Monrovia, Liberia.
 Pastor Daniels continues to add new ministries to assist in doing God’s work both inside the church and in the community, as well as to feed our souls spiritually, physically and personally.
 Some of these ministries include the Women of the Word, Men Standing for Christ, Young Adult, Youth, ImPossible Young Men’s Ministry, Health and Wellness, Higher Learning, Community Resource and Evangelism.

 In 2003, The Urban Partnership & Community Development Center (UPCDC) was formed, which provides outreach programs and services to our senior citizen community.
-Also in November of 2003, we closed on the land at 501 West Lawson Avenue in St. Paul, which is now the new home of the Shiloh Missionary Baptist Church.
-Pastor Daniels encouraged each of us to “Become the Vision” and that vision has been realized in our beautiful new church edifice.
-Since our “Grand Opening Celebration Weekend” in July 2007, we have had gospel concerts, CD releases, a community blood drive, a mural unveiling, a community fun festival, evangelized to the community, as well as receive new members into our congregation.
+Also in November of 2003, we closed on the land at 501 West Lawson Avenue in St. Paul, which is where the newly built edifice of the Shiloh Missionary Baptist Church sits.
+Pastor Daniels encouraged each of us to “Become the Vision” and that vision has been realized in our beautiful new church home.
+Since our “Grand Opening Celebration Weekend” in July 2007, we have had gospel concerts, CD releases, a community blood drive, a mural unveiling, a community fun festival, evangelized to the community, a cornerstone unveiling, as well as received several new members into our congregation.
 We continue our work as we lift up the name of Jesus Christ.